nwdhenry/master-check-list/readme.md

 pip install reportlab
 ```

----

 ## Fonts

 The program uses the DejaVu Serif font by default.
-If you want to use a different font, place the corresponding `.ttf` file in the `fonts` folder and update the `header_font` and/or `item_font` in the JSON input file.
+If you want to use a different font, place the corresponding `.ttf` file in the `fonts` folder and update the `header_font` and

+/or `item_font` in the JSON input file.
 The DejaVu fonts can be found at [DejaVu Fonts](https://dejavu-fonts.github.io/).

----

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ---